 New Students: In order to get an I-20 from Georgia State, you will need to be fully accepted into a program of study and enroll full time in classes.
 For more details, come to our office to speak with an advisor about the process and risks involved.

-- Failure to enroll full-time
+- Failure to enroll or maintain full-time enrollment

 - Failure to request an I-20 extension before your current I-20 expires